Martha Collins (poet)

 Martha Collins (born 1940) is a poet, translator, and editor.
-She has published eleven books of poetry, including Casualty Reports (Pitt Poetry Series, 2022), Because What Else Could I Do (Pitt Poetry Series, 2019), Night Unto Night (Milkweed, 2018), Admit One: An American Scrapbook (Pitt Poetry Series, 2016), Day Unto Day (Milkweed, 2014), White Papers (Pitt Poetry Series, 2012), and Blue Front (Graywolf, 2006), as well as two chapbooks and four books of co-translations from the Vietnamese.
-She has also co-edited, with Kevin Prufer and Martin Rock, a volume of poems by Catherine Breese Davis, accompanied by essays and an interview about the poet’s life and work.
+She has published eleven books of poetry, including Casualty Reports (Pitt Poetry Series, 2022), Because What Else Could I Do (Pitt Poetry Series, 2019), Night Unto Night (Milkweed, 2018), Admit One: An American Scrapbook (Pitt Poetry Series, 2016), Day Unto Day (Milkweed, 2014), White Papers (Pitt Poetry Series, 2012), and Blue Front (Graywolf, 2006), as well as two chapbooks and five books of co-translations from the Vietnamese.
+She has also co-edited, with Kevin Prufer, Into English: Poems, Translations, Commentaries (Graywolf, 2017), as well as several volumes of poems by and/or essays about modern and contemporary American Poets.

 Life

 Martha Collins was born in Omaha, Nebraska, and raised in Des Moines, Iowa.
 She graduated from Stanford University with a B.A., and the University of Iowa with an M.A. and a Ph.D.
 She taught at University of Massachusetts Boston, where she founded the Creative Writing Program in 1979; beginning in 1997, she was the Pauline Delaney Professor of Creative Writing at Oberlin College for ten years.
 In spring 2010, she served as Distinguished Visiting Writer at Cornell University College of Arts and Sciences, and in spring 2013 was Visiting Fannie Hurst Professor of Creative Literature in Arts and Sciences at Washington University in St. Louis.
-She served as editor-at-large for Field and one of the editors of the Oberlin College Press, as well as a contributing editor to Consequence Magazine and Copper Nickel.
+She served as editor-at-large for Field and an editor for the Oberlin College Press, and is currently a contributing editor to Consequence Magazine and Copper Nickel.

 In 1993 Collins began teaching in the summer workshop of the William Joiner Institute for the Study of War and Social Consequences where she met several writers from Vietnam, including poet Nguyen Quang Thieu.
 The next year she studied Vietnamese, and in 1998 published her co-translations of Nguyen Quang Thieu’s poems.
-Since then she has published three more co-translated volumes of Vietnamese poetry.
+Since then she has published four more co-translated volumes of Vietnamese poetry.

-She was a featured faculty member at the 2018 Poetry Seminar at The Frost Place in Franconia, NH.
+She was a featured faculty member at the 2018 Poetry Seminar at The Frost Place in Franconia, NH, and taught poetry workshops for a number of years at the Fine Arts Work Center in Provincetown, MA.
+She currently teaches online workshops for the Hudson Valley Writers Center.